 Are Dogs Colorblind?

-This conclusion was reached during a study conducted in 1989 at the University of California, Santa Barbara.
-In which, researchers conducted an experiment where three dogs were taught to pick the odd one out of some colored circles on display in front of them.
-Whilst the dogs appeared to be able to distinguish yellow and blue, they failed to distinguish red from green.
-Dr. Gerold Jacobs, a Professor of Psychology from the university, believed this to mean that what humans see as green, red, and reddish colors such as orange, all appear as different shades of yellow to a dog.
-Meanwhile, blue and yellow are perceived ‘correctly’ – or in the same way as humans.
+Researchers at the University of California, Santa Barbara conducted an experiment in 1989 where they taught dogs to pick the odd one out of some colored circles.
+The dogs were able to distinguish yellow and blue, but not red from green.
+This suggests that green, red, and reddish colors like orange appear as different shades of yellow to dogs, while blue and yellow are perceived in the same way as humans.

 How Is A Dog’s Vision Different From A Human’s Vision?